 Kaweah Post Office

-Visalia Historical Walking Tour
+Visalia Walking Tour

-The White House is a 1912 Dinuba family home (which was later used to house teachers after WWII and the Depot Museum) and the Southern Pacific Railroad office built in 1888 (when the railroad extended its route from Fresno to Visalia and used by SPR until 1978) are two of the structures that house cultural and historic artifacts of the Alta District (northeast Tulare County).
-The Rutan Brothers Aviation Exhibit and Rose Ann Vuich’s parade car (California’s first female Senator), are among the collections that tell the story of the Alta District by blending history, culture, and art.
-AltaDistrictHistoricalSociety.org
+The White House is a 1912 family home (later used to house teachers after World War II and the Depot Museum) and the Southern Pacific Railroad office (built in 1888 when the railroad was extended from Fresno to Visalia, and used until 1978) are two of the Heritage Square structures in Dinuba, housing cultural and historic artifacts of the Alta District (northeast Tulare County).
+The Rutan Brothers Aviation Exhibit and the parade car used by Rose Ann Vuich, California’s first woman senator, are among the collections.